The Introductory course is designed for persons who

 g) are searching for more detail about Permaculture.

-The Introductory course is a short (equivalent to two days) course showing the aims, ethics and benefits of Permaculture.
+The Introductory course is a short course (approx 25 hours) showing the aims, ethics and benefits of Permaculture.
 It aims to be both comprehensive and inspiring.
 By the end of the Introductory course the student shall:

 - Understand the principles of permaculture